-Marianne Boruch reads three poems from her new collection, Cadaver, Speak, forthcoming from Copper Canyon Press in February.
+Marianne Boruch reads three poems from her new collection, Cadaver, Speak, published in February by Copper Canyon Press.

 On winter's long red-eye out of Anchorage, small lamps